yuw053/MetaHi-C_Benchmark/README.md

 chmod +x imputecc.sh
 ./imputecc.sh ASSEMBLY_FILE_PATH MODE OUTPUT_PATH
 ```
+* ASSEMBLY_FILE_PATH: The path to final.contigs.fa file generated in step 3.

 ### 7. CheckM2
 CheckM2 can be installed by following the instructions in the [CheckM2 GitHub repository](https://github.com/chklovski/CheckM2). <br>